 When you have a small startup, you don't have enough hands for everything.
 Neither you nor the team.
 Not only that - your brain also tries to avoid tedious tasks, preferring to engage in fun and interesting ones instead.
 The benefit of being overwhelmed is there's always plenty to choose from.

-The problem is that startups are only 25% "fun and interesting", the other 75% is dull routine.
+The problem is that startups are only 25% "fun and interesting", the other 75% is a dull routine.
 AKA "the boring shit".

 I love coding, for instance.
-I jump into VSCode whenever I have the opportunity - click-click-click, tap-tap-tap - anything to hide from these damn business metrics, conversions, website SEO-positions, analytics...
-Anything not to write more boring content for the blog or try to come up with new email onboarding campaign...
+I jump into VSCode whenever I have the opportunity - click-click-click, tap-tap-tap - anything to hide from these damn business metrics, conversions, website SEO-positions, visitor analytics...
+Anything not to write more boring content for the blog or try to come up with a new email onboarding campaign...
 If there is at least the slightest chance to code something - programmers happily rush into it.
 Forgetting that a startup is only 25% coding.

 Coding is procrastination for founders.— Alex Yumashev (@jitbit) February 23, 2020

 Very similar to social networks: instant gratification + dopamine hit + a way to escape the boring shit of running a business (mostly marketing)